Program Chair’s Role

 Competition and Call for submissions

 Approximately half of the invited sessions should be competitive.
 The Program Chair(s) should specifically invite proposals from IMS Groups and IMS China.
 The IMS Program Chair(s) shall also form a “subcommittee to select the competitive invited sessions” of 5 members to call for, evaluate and select proposals for invited sessions.
-This subcommittee shall include someone from the IMS New Researchers Group.
+This subcommittee shall include someone who is a new researcher.

 All abstracts must be submitted to the Program Chair (if it is an invited paper) or to the Contributed Papers Chair (if it is a contributed paper).